RMWinslow/posts/numbers/quinary.md

 And for any integer ≥ 6, each representation contains at least one consonant.
 </aside>

 This time, I chose a consonant set which can be used to make many common english words.
-The best option was `{swthrf}`.[^corpusSource]
+The best option which didn't overlap with `{jklmn}` was `{swthrf}`.[^corpusSource]

 [^corpusSource]: I looked at words appearing in the *Brown Corpus* (W. N. Francis and H. Kucera, 1979), as distributed in the Natural Language Toolkit (nltk) library for python.
 For each set of 6 consonants, I looked at the total count of words in the corpus which contain only those consonants (along with vowels, including `y`).
 Excluding any of `{jklmn}` from consideration, the consonant set `{fhrstw}` results in the highest total word count.

-    Looking only at words which alternate between consonant and vowel, the result is the same: `{fhrstw}` Looking only at words which alternate between consonant and vowel *and which begin or end with a vowel*, the result is `{bfhrst}`.
+    Looking only at words which alternate between consonant and vowel, the result is the same: `{fhrstw}` Looking only at words which alternate between consonant and vowel *and which begin or end with a vowel*, the highest scoring set is `{bfhrst}`.

 <!--Using the nltk Gutenberg corpus yields the same result: `fhrstw`.
 Using the Reuters corpus gives `dfhrst` as the best result.
 And the NPS Chat corpus gives `hprstw`.